Why Companies Want Their Outside Counsel to Use Data Analytics

 However, the legal industry is slowly catching on to the importance of data, and this slow adoption will accelerate once law firms understand how data analytics can affect their bottom line.
 Most of the corporate clients they represent have already jumped into the data pool with both feet, and these corporate clients expect their outside counsel to do the same.
-According to Thomson Reuters's State of Legal Technology report, “Corporate law departments are under pressure from their clients (the company’s business units) to cut costs, increase efficiency, and demonstrate the value they’re bringing to clients, so they want to work with law firms that do the same.”
+According to a recent survey by Thomson Reuters, companies rate cost and efficiency as the top two areas upon which they would like to see their law firms improve.

 In this article, we will discuss a few of the reasons corporate clients are increasingly demanding that their outside counsel use data analytics and how those firms can get started.

 The exact cost of patent prosecution is difficult to pin down for any client because every application is different, with some requiring more work than others.
 Many factors can affect the fees a client pays for a patent, including the complexity of the invention itself, the volume of the prior art, and the attorney’s geographic location (attorney’s fees are normally much higher in major metropolitan areas).
 Add to this the fees associated with the prosecution itself, how many amendments the attorney will have to file, and whether to pursue costly post-final rejection strategies like an appeal.
 These uncertainties can spook corporate clients who are heavily focused on their bottom lines and can put a strain on attorney-client relationships.